 Where can I get information about the program?

 Details on the focus of the program, curriculum, faculty members, admissions requirements, financial support, and more are available through our website.
 Essential information is published in the current McMaster Graduate Calendar.
-In addition, the Health Policy PhD 2019-20 Student Handbook provides an overview of supplemental policies and procedures followed by the Health Policy PhD Program.
+In addition, the HP PhD 2021-22 Student Handbook provides an overview of supplemental policies and procedures followed by the Health Policy PhD Program.

 Do I have the right type of Master's degree for this program?